I am not a computer designer but I have learned the schemes that several fast computers have used thru the years to divide floating point numbers.

 The CDC 6600 did just about the same thing.
 Being binary, it produced two quotient bits per clock (100 ns).

-Each cycle the Stretch (IBM 7030) did a table lookup using several bits of remainder and several bits of dividend.
+Each cycle the Stretch (IBM 7030) did a table lookup using several high order bits from each of the normalized remainder and divisor.
 The result was an approximation of the next several bits of quotient.
 I think that it was guaranteed to produce four bits of quotient each cycle (300 ns) but would take advantage of up to nine bits when luck prevailed.
 It averaged about six bits per cycle.
+Here is a recent paper on this algorithm.
+It differs in some respects from what I remember but I will leave my recollections in place.
+I can vouch for Dura Sweeney (the ‘S’ in ‘SRT’) being there during the design of the Stretch.

 The Illiac II is rumored to have done non restoring division without performing carry assimilation each cycle.
 In other words the running remainder was expressed redundantly.
 I know no other details (not even these!).
 It seems that they could have done carry assimilation on say the top ten bits so as to see farther ahead.
 (Wikipedia says that the Illiac II divide was designed by Robertson who co-invented the SRT division algorithm.
 This fits my rumor.)

-The IBM/360 195 fixed the 91 problem.
+I thought that the IBM/360 195 fixed the 91 problem but recently I find that it did not.
+It was also documented to be occasionally one bit off in the low position.
+Here is the plan that I heard proposed for the 195.
 Again with n being a few bit approximation to the reciprocal of B, the division problem A/B is replaced with nA/nB.
 The modified division problem discarded no bits.
 A/B rounded down to an integer is always the same as nA/nB rounded down.
 Floating point needed no remainder, which this scheme could not produce!

 Machines from Cray Research didn’t divide directly.
 There was a command that produced an approximate reciprocal.
 The result bits that did not carry correct reciprocal values, carried information that another command could use to produce an accurate reciprocal of the original number.
 If a division was really necessary the compiled code would multiply the numerator by the reciprocal of the divisor.
 A general division took three instructions, which could be scheduled by a compiler.